Zezombye/blog/articles/noproof.md

 In the end, although it does seem like a blatant error, apologists manage to get around it by claiming the meaning is distorted, and I haven't heard of anyone losing their faith because of this proof.
 We thus, as usual, get into a stalemate.

 This is, in practice, what happens every time a "proof against God" is put forward.
-When faced with a potential contradiction or potential scientific mistake, apologists either claim a bad translation, misinterpretation, or that the story is metaphorical (the most well known case being the story of Genesis and Noah's Ark, which if taken literally gives rise to Creationism, stating that the Earth is 6000 years old, which is [easily disproved](https://rationalwiki.org/wiki/Evidence_against_a_recent_creation)).
+When faced with a potential contradiction or scientific mistake, apologists claim either a bad translation, a misinterpretation, or that the story is metaphorical (the most well known case being the story of Genesis and Noah's Ark, which if taken literally gives rise to Creationism, stating that the Earth is 6000 years old, which is [easily disproved](https://rationalwiki.org/wiki/Evidence_against_a_recent_creation)).
 As no holy book explicitly states "this is literal" and "this is metaphorical", and all holy books do make use of metaphors, this gives rise to a stalemate as we can neither prove nor disprove whether a given passage is metaphorical.

 ---